 Here is the solo verse.
 You could make up your own words.

 Here’s the sheet music.
-There are a lot of different arrangements but they all have the same tune and all have extra beats thrown in at the end of the phrases.
-Wiki says it has its roots in medieval dance forms.
+There are a lot of different arrangements but they all have the same tune and all have an extra beat thrown in at the end of each phrase.
+Wiki says it has its roots in a medieval dance form.

 Riu Riu Chiu la guarda ribera